inbravo/travel/june-2019/README.md

 *	A temple with a entire company of security forces for security with so much of preparation, made me feel strange
 *	Entire temple campus is secured with barbed wire and its gate is secured with barricade and fish nets etc
 *	I am able to get permission, the security people are able to recognize from my dialect that i belong to central India
-*	Temple has a guest house, run by J&K government tourism department, at a small charges of only 500 rupees
+*	Temple has a guest house, run by J&K governments tourism department, at the charges of 500 rupees
+*	After settling in guest house, visited the temple.
+Meditated there for few minutes and took dinner at nearby shop

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190606_184125.jpg)